PratyushMaharana/Monty-Hall-Problem/README.md

 # Monty Hall Problem
 The Monty Hall Problem is a classic probability puzzle based on a game show scenario.
-A contestant picks one of three doors, behind one is a prize (like a car) and behind the others are goats.
-After the choice, the host (who knows what’s behind each door) opens a different door to reveal a goat.
-The contestant then decides to either stay with the original door or switch to the remaining unopened door.
-Counterintuitively, switching doors doubles the chance of winning (about 2/3) compared to staying with the initial choice (about 1/3).
-This repository contains a Python Jupyter Notebook that simulates the Monty Hall game to verify these success rates.
+A contestant picks one of three doors — behind one is a prize, and behind the others are goats.
+After the choice, the host, who knows the contents, reveals a goat behind a different door.
+The contestant is then given a choice to stay with their original door or switch to the other unopened door.

+Statistically, switching doors gives a higher chance of winning (about 66.7%), while staying gives about 33.3%!

+# File Description
+monty_hall_problem.ipynb : A Jupyter notebook simulating the Monty Hall game with both pure Python and NumPy approaches.

+# (Optional) Create a virtual environment
+python3 -m venv monty_env
+source monty_env/bin/activate

+# Install Jupyter if you don't have it
+pip install notebook
-# How to Run
+Run
-Open the notebook: Launch Jupyter Notebook or JupyterLab and open monty_hall_problem.ipynb.
-Run the cells: Execute the cells in order.
-The notebook will run simulations of the game and print the success rates for switching vs. staying.
+bash
+Copy
+Edit
+# Open the notebook
+jupyter notebook ''' monty_hall_problem.ipynb '''
+Then run all the cells to simulate and see the results.

-# Code Highlights
+Code Highlight
-Simulation loop (pure Python): The core simulation runs many trials by randomly placing the prize, making a first choice, having the host remove a goat, and recording wins for switching vs. staying.
-For example:
+Here’s a glimpse of the pure Python simulation logic:

+python
+Copy
+Edit
-for _ in range(repeats):
+'''for _ in range(repeats):
-    doors = [0,0,0]
+    doors = [0, 0, 0]
     doors[random.randint(0,2)] = 1
     first_choice = doors.pop(random.randint(0,2))
     if doors[0] == 0: